Mark Sullivan (public servant)

-Mark Anthony Sullivan, is a former senior Australian public servant and policymaker.
+Mark Anthony Sullivan is a former senior Australian public servant and policymaker.

 Background and early life

 Sullivan studied economics and accounting at University of Sydney.
 Before graduating in 1973 the Australian Taxation Office offered him a cadetship, allowing him to finish his studies on pay.

 Career

-After graduating, Sullivan joined the Tax Office, working in offices in Sydney, Parramatta and Canberra.
+After graduating, Sullivan joined the Taxation Office, working in offices in Sydney, Parramatta and Canberra.
 He went on to work in the Department of Social Security, SBS and the Department of Immigration, Local Government and Ethnic Affairs (later Immigration and Ethnic Affairs and then Immigration and Multicultural Affairs.
 In the immigration department, he was engaged in managing boat people arrivals in 1989 and 1990.